ssbc/ssb-secure-partial-replication-impl-spec/README.md

 A component responsible for writing and updating the [index feeds].

-Including a RPC method for efficiently getting an index feed including the linked messages.
+Including a [getIndexFeed] RPC method for efficiently getting an index feed including the linked messages.

 ### Netsim